Resources

 A guide to changing racist and offensive names on public lands

-The National Association of Tribal Historic Preservation Officers (NATHPO) and The Wilderness Society co-sponsored a guide aiming to make it easier for First Nations, grassroots organizations, local leaders, and the general public to take actions against offensive and derogatory places names.
+Co-produced by The Wilderness Society and the National Association of Tribal Historic Preservation Officers, this guide aims to make it easier for Tribal Nations, grassroots organizations, local leaders, and the general public to take action against racist and derogatory places names.

 Words are Monuments